 Here’s why advisors from across Greater Greensboro work with us:

-We’ve been a trusted partner in the community for more than 35 years, with approximately 650 funds and $200 million in assets.
+We’ve been a trusted partner in the community for more than 35 years, with approximately 700 funds and close to $300 million in assets.

 We are experts on giving and can provide you with resources on fund types and giving strategies to meet your clients’ objectives.